-This year, the Pancreatic Cancer Action Network (PanCAN) awarded nine prestigious research grants to scientists and clinicians in the United States, Canada and France.
-Three of the awards were directed to support early-career investigators, with the remaining six grants going toward funding translational research projects.
+This year, the Pancreatic Cancer Action Network (PanCAN) awarded eight prestigious research grants to scientists and clinicians in the United States, Canada and France.
+Three of the awards were directed to support early-career investigators, with the remaining five grants going toward funding translational research projects.

 Translational research bridges the gap between scientific discoveries in the lab and patient benefit in the clinic.
 PanCAN’s Translational Research Grants were established in 2014 to help researchers conduct the necessary experiments to boost their projects’ readiness for testing in the clinic.

 This year’s Translational Research Grant recipients, selected through a rigorous peer-review process, all focus on improving treatment options for pancreatic cancer patients.
 The projects can be classified as aiming to develop either targeted therapies, drugs that attack certain characteristics of cancer cells, or immunotherapies, which harness the patient’s immune system to fight their tumor.